 Laminated – This type of still is extremely hard but can be sometimes brittle due to this extreme hardness.
 This style of manufacturing sandwiches hard steel between protective layers that allow a sharper edge to be achieved.

-Titanium – This is the lightest and most wear resistant steel found in the kitchen.
+Titanium – This is the lightest and most wear-resistant steel found in the kitchen.
 Because of the extreme cost of titanium cutlery, it is very rare to find this type of metal used in household kitchens.

-Ceramic Knives – This style of knife material is constructed to be very hard and have excellent edge retention capabilities.
+Ceramic Knives – This style of knife material is constructed to be very hard and has excellent edge retention capabilities.
 Ceramic knives stay sharp longer than other materials and they are well suited for cutting boneless meat, vegetables, and fruit.

-The modern day kitchen is a hodge-podge of cooking utensils and ingredients from around the world.
+The modern-day kitchen is a hodge-podge of cooking utensils and ingredients from around the world.
 Gone are the days of one type of cuisine and today we enjoy a worldly platter that would make our ancestors drool with jealousy.
 These are the most commonly found kitchen knives.

 You may be familiar with some of the more popular styles listed below, especially the ones that have been made famous by Hollywood horror flicks, but I can assure there are many on this list you may have never heard of.
 A large variety of these knives have no known inventor and instead are accredited to a country and a time period.
 After a little research, you can see where and when the culinary renascences took place around the globe.

 In case you don’t have time to go through the entire post, we have condensed all the good stuff in an infographic for the 20 different types of cooking knives and their uses.

 20 Types of Kitchen Knives and Their Uses

 What is a Birds Beak / Peeling Knife Used For?